-To the best of our knowledge, power law distribution and decay mechanisms are a controversial issue.
-Many alternative mechanisms have been suggested to generate power-law behavior.
+If we return to our work again, to the best of our knowledge, we can state that the physical origin of the power law distribution and decay mechanisms are a controversial issue.
+Many alternative mechanisms have been suggested to generate power-law behavior so far.
 For example, it has been shown in various studies that the sum of different exponential distributions can generate a power-law distribution \cite{Miller1957,Reed2002}, and that a random walk and critical phenomena \cite{Newman_2005} or taxonomy model of biological species \cite{Yule1922,Yule1925} can generate a power-law behavior.
 Additionally, it is possible to add different models \cite{Carlson1999,Carlson2000,Sneppen1996CoherentNS} to them.
-We do not currently provide a mathematical model of how various stochastic effects produce power-laws in the tail of Covid-19 in our example, however, we can discuss possible predictions.
+In this work, we do not currently provide a mathematical model of how various stochastic effects produce power-laws in the tail of Covid-19 in our example, however, we can discuss possible predictions.
 The Covid-19 pandemic, which started in 2020 and infected approximately one billion people and caused more than seven million deaths by the end of 2023, has been thoroughly suppressed thanks to the preventive measures of governments and the developed vaccines.
 Despite the emergence of different variants, the virus rose to an acceptable level of herd immunity and lost its effect.
 The tail region, where Covid-19 begins to lose its effect, is therefore expected to differ significantly from the dynamics of the intermediate waves in the time series.
-Because we can evaluate that the fact that all stochastic parameters that play a role in suppressing the lethality of Covid-19 in the tail region have been maximized may have played a role in generating the power-law dynamics.
+Because, we can evaluate that the fact that all stochastic parameters that play a role in suppressing the lethality of Covid-19 in the tail region have been maximized may have played a role in generating the power-law dynamics.

 As a result, as known that power-law dynamics is an active research topic in many fields of science such as physics, computer science, linguistics, geophysics, neuroscience, sociology, economy and more.
 Therefore, it is very important efforts to investigate the origins of power-law relations and to observe and verify them in physics and other areas.
 In this study, we have shown that the power-law dynamic can also take place in a pandemic.